English Literature and Linguistics: Literature

 – Unplanned: Combined with another Major from any other department

 – Planned with Linguistics (within the department)

 – Major at your own pace: Major spread over 5 years

 MA: English Literature

 - Regular Track: MA without a thesis

-- MA in Literature with a focus on Literary Translation
+MA in English Literature, Creative Writing track (optionally with a focus on Literary Translation)

 PhD in English Literature, for students interested in advanced research

 Our department is small and friendly; we believe it is important that you enjoy not only the content of your studies, but also the atmosphere and interactions with people around you.
 We do our best to make our students’ experience as pleasant as possible.
 Our faculty and administrative staff are always available to help with any problem or question.